noemilosada/vim-dotfiles/README.md

 * Vim jsx
 * Vim move
 * Vim multiple cursors
-* Vim mustache handlebars
 * Vim surround
 * YouCompleteMe

 ## Notes
-If you want to use the plugin [YouCompleteMe], you'll need to follow the instructions from their site in order to make it work.
+To use the plugin [YouCompleteMe], you'll need to follow the instructions from their site in order to make it work.

 To display correct symbols with vim airline plugin you'll need to install [Powerline fonts].